Moberly, MO Dog Bite Lawyer | Personal Injury Attorneys | Halvorsen Klote

 Moberly, MO Dog Bite Lawyer | Personal Injury Attorneys Near Moberly

 Dog Bite Lawyers in Moberly, MO.
 Dogs can add a great deal of fun, love and companionship to our lives.
 But when Moberly, MO dog owners don't keep their dogs in check, it can cause injuries and other damages to innocent people.
-It's important to get qualified legal service ASAP after a dog bite.
-As personal injury lawyers, Halvorsen Klote has helped clients in Moberly, MO and beyond hold negligent dog owners responsible to get the financial recovery they entitled to.
-If you were bitten by a dog, don't hesitate to call us at 866-382-4167 or contact our Moberly, MO dog bite lawyers online.
-Halvorsen Klote fights for the rights of the injured in the Greater St. Louis area and Southern Illinois.
+It is essential to get qualified legal counsel ASAP after an incident.
+As personal injury lawyers, Halvorsen Klote has helped clients in Moberly, MO and on both sides of the Mississippi hold negligent pet owners responsible to get the financial recovery they deserve.
+If you were attacked by a dog, don't wait another second to call us at 866-382-4167 or contact our Moberly, MO dog bite lawyers online.
+Halvorsen Klote represents clients in the Greater St. Louis area and Southern Illinois.

-According to the American Veterinary Medical Association, there are over 4.5 million serious dog bites each year in the U.S. Dog bites can carry expensive medical bills, as medical care can quickly add up to tens of thousands of dollars.
-Each day, nearly 1,000 people seek emergency medical treatment for serious dog bites, and the average dog bite-related hospital stay is $18,200.
+Based on data from the American Veterinary Medical Association, there are over 4.5 million serious dog bites every year across the country.
+Dog bites can carry high medical bills, as medical assistance can cost tens of thousands of dollars when taking into account tests, prescriptions and other factors.
+Each day, almost 1,000 people seek emergency medical treatment for serious dog bites, and the average dog bite-related hospital stay is $18,200.

-How to Know if You Have a Dog Bite Claim in Moberly, MO
+Do I Have a Dog Bite Case in Moberly, MO?

-• Severity of your injuries — If you want to have a valid claim, your injuries your injuries have to have resulted in financial damages.
-You can generally receive compensation for injuries such as puncture wounds, lacerations or broken bones, as well as emotional damages like PTSD.
-It's harder to get compensation for small injuries like bruises or scrapes .
+• Severity of your injuries — If you want to have a valid claim, your injuries your injuries have to have resulted in monetary damages.
+This may include physical injuries such as puncture wounds, lacerations or broken bones, as well as less tangible injuries like anxiety.
+For less serious injuries that didn't require medical treatment, such as a small cut, you may not have a claim .

-• Circumstances surrounding the incident — If you were attacked while you were on public property or on private property you had permission to be on, you may have a case.
-But, if you were trespassing or if you provoked the dog, you likely don't have a case.
+• The specifics of the bite — If you were bitten while you were on public property or on private property you had permission to be on, you may have a case.
+But, if you were trespassing or threatened the dog or their owner, you likely don't have a case.

 • Insurance coverages available — Most dog bites are covered under a homeowner's insurance or renter's insurance policy.
-If not, you may need your attorney to do some "creative lawyering" to help locate the coverage that covers your damages.
+If not, you may need some "creative lawyering" to help locate the coverage you need.

-• Dog bite laws — Whether or not you're able to make a valid claim for a dog bite also depends on local and state law.
-Typically, in Missouri and Illinois, you can seek compensation for a dog bite any time you were bitten by another person's dog if:
+• Dog bite laws — The validity of your claim is, at least to a degree, dictated by local ordinances and state statutes.
+Generally, in Missouri and Illinois, you have a dog bite claim any time you were bitten by someone else's dog if:

 • You were acting peacefully and did not provoke the dog

-If you are unsure whether or not you have enough to make a claim, you should request a consultation with a qualified Moberly, MO dog bite lawyer.
-They can evaluate the specifics of your case and advise you on your best options for compensation.
+If you are unsure whether or not you have enough to make a claim, you should discuss your case with a qualified Moberly, MO dog bite lawyer.
+They can look at the specifics of your case and advise you on your best options for compensation.

 What to Do After a Dog Bite in Moberly, MO?